MerginMaps/docs/src/setup/working-with-organisations/index.md

 In <MainPlatformName />, **Organisations** can be used for easier management of users and projects within your team.

-Just like ordinary user accounts, organisations can own and manage Mergin projects.
+Just like ordinary user accounts, organisations can own and manage <MainPlatformName /> projects.
 All projects listed under an organisation use its  storage quota - rather than consuming storage quota of individual users that have created them.

 Another advantage of organisations is that other users can be invited and they will get access to organisation's projects - it is not necessary to grant or revoke permissions of a single user manually for each project.